0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Heist/Heist.md

 2. chase
 3. jason

-and we give it another shot with `crackmapexec` while telling it to `continue on success`. we wan't to know if any passwords were being reused.
+and we give it another shot with `crackmapexec` while telling it to `continue on success`. we want to know if any passwords were being reused.

 *right now,* our lists are like this: